deokudev/speedetail-homepage/src/app/reference/user-data-directory/page.md

     description: Where the note data is stored
 ---

-Inkdrop stores your data and config locally at the following path:
+Speedetail stores your data and config locally at the following path:

-- on macOS: `~/Library/Application Support/inkdrop/`
+- on macOS: `~/Library/Application Support/speedetail/`
-- on Windows: `%APPDATA%\inkdrop\`
+- on Windows: `%APPDATA%\speedetail\`
 - on Linux:
-  - deb/rpm: `~/.config/inkdrop/`
+  - deb/rpm: `~/.config/speedetail/`
-  - Snap: `~/snap/inkdrop/current/.config/inkdrop/`
+  - Snap: `~/snap/speedetail/current/.config/speedetail/`

 To open it in a file manager, go to **Preferences** > **General** and select **Open Config Folder**.